Tools are accessed from the Toolbar.

 Resizing the Toolbar horizontally will display the icons with two columns.
 Expanding it further will display the icon and its text.

-Keyboard tool switching is not enabled by default.
-To enable it, set the Keymap preferences Spacebar Action to Tools, and then you’ll be able use Spacebar like a modifier key (similar to pressing Ctrl or Shift).
+Alternatively, you can map this action to Spacebar in the Preferences.
+Then you’ll be able use Spacebar like a modifier key (similar to pressing Ctrl or Shift).

 The Quick Favorites menu gather your favorite tools.
 Any tool or menu can be added to this pop-up menu via the context menu of buttons and menus.